The Parental Duty to Support Children

 - Is residential custodial parent's views, desires consistent with past practices regarding private school education?”

-Consult Our Attorneys at DeTommaso Law Group for Legal Advice
+Consult Our Attorneys at DeTommaso Law Group, LLC for Legal Advice

 Do you have questions or concerns regarding your legal rights and responsibilities when it comes to providing your children with continuing financial support as they pursue a college education?
-If so, you should consult a dedicated and experienced family law attorney at DeTommaso Law Group.
+If so, you should consult a dedicated and experienced New Jersey family law attorney at DeTommaso Law Group, LLC.
 Our legal team has the experience and extensive knowledge of contemporary New Jersey family law issues, including matters concerning child support.